-So the journey is from you drinking alcohol eating eating crap food, having PCOS symptoms to now having a dog to having a dog.
+So the journey is from you drinking alcohol and eating crap food, having PCOS symptoms to now having a dog?

+To having a dog.
 Yeah, exactly.
-And I was actually that's the healthy I don't really like showing before and after pictures too much because obviously I actually think a lot of what we know just from looking at someone Yes, you can get a lot of signs and indicators of what what might be going on but it doesn't tell you everything doesn't tell you the whole picture.
-And actually when I was fit and healthy and I thought that I was doing really well it's actually when I got diagnosed with pre diabetes when I was actually a nutrition student so I had started to include a lot of eggs in my diet and you're not the typical shape or you for someone pre diabetic no and i That's why I would always say to any physical therapist is don't just discount someone based on their weight.
-Don't think that someone who's got excess weight every all their symptoms are to do with that excess weight and don't think someone who's thin doesn't have health issues especially south Asians.
-We know that these issues start more aggressively at a younger age and my father had type two diabetes.
+I don't really like showing before and after pictures too much, because obviously I actually think a lot of what we know just from looking at someone, yes, you can get a lot of signs and indicators of what what might be going on, but it doesn't tell you everything, it doesn't tell you the whole picture.
+And actually when I was fit and healthy and I thought that I was doing really well is actually when I got diagnosed with pre diabetes, when I was actually a nutrition student.
+So I had started to include a lot of eggs in my diet...

+You're not the typical shape, are you, for someone you expect to be pre-diabetic?

+No, and that's why I would always say to any physical therapist, don't just discount someone based on their weight.
+Don't think that someone who's got excess weight, all their symptoms are to do with that excess weight and don't think someone who's thin doesn't have health issues, especially South Asians.
+We know that these issues start more aggressively at a younger age.
+And my father had type two diabetes.
 I'm sure he told you all about how he managed to put that in remission.
 But yes, absolutely.
-You know, it was only when I personally adopted a whole food plant based diet, which was really getting rid of ultra processed foods.
-And for me animal foods that I actually saw my HBO wants to come down to normal levels and I was able to get control of that.
-Now my approach is not terribly one to go 100% whole food plant based eating just plants, but you can thrive eating those and what we know from looking at the research on PCOS, the more plants you include the better so trying to add in a diversity of plants, only one in 10 UK adults meets the fibre recommendation of just 30 grammes a day one in 10.
+It was only when I personally adopted a whole food, plant based diet, which was really getting rid of ultra processed foods and for me animal foods that I actually saw my HbA1c come down to normal levels and I was able to get control of that.
+Now my approach is not to tell everyone to go 100% whole food, plant based, eating just plants, but you can thrive eating those.
+And what we know from looking at the research on PCOS, the more plants you include the better, so trying to add in a diversity of plants, only one in ten UK adults meets the fibre recommendation of just 30 grammes a day.
+One in ten.
 I mean, that is staggeringly low.

-Chronically coding turns coming up quite a lot in this Congress.
-Yeah.
-Oh, you want to tell us a bit of a pattern.
-But yeah, so I want to put another spin on it about we're only meeting 60% of the fibre recommendation a day.
-So we're getting about 1718 grammes when we should be getting 30 grammes.
+One in ten's coming up quite a lot in this conversation.

+Yeah, one in ten is a bit of a pattern.
+But to put another spin on it, we're only meeting 60% of the fibre recommendation a day.
+So we're getting about 17, 18 grammes when we should be getting 30 grammes minimum.

-Now there's there is a danger isn't there as there is with all of us saying that I did something and it fixed me therefore, it must be what fixes everybody else.
+Now there is a danger, isn't there, as there is with all of us saying that I did something and it fixed me therefore, it must be what fixes everybody else.

 Absolutely.
-That's what I can.
-That's why our book once I have my story in it, the book is based on science, we have over 500 scientific references in it.
-And that's why it's important to go with guidelines and actually look, and as I mentioned already, it's no no one size fits all.
-However, a diet that's rich and anti inflammatory plants weren't only just helped with the kind of the short term symptoms of PCOS, like the acne and excess hair growth and those things from the lifestyle side, but also the longer term metabolic effects, you need to have a dietary pattern that is sustainable, that's joyful, and most importantly, combats that inflammation in PCLs.
-And it's also just a quick fix.
+That's why our book, whilst I have my story in it, the book is based on science, we have over 500 scientific references in it.
+And that's why it's important to go with guidelines and actually look, and as I mentioned already, it's not one size fits all.
+However, a diet that's rich in anti-inflammatory plants won't only just helped with the short-term symptoms of PCOS, like the acne and excess hair growth and those things from the lifestyle side, but also the longer term metabolic effects.
+You need to have a dietary pattern that is sustainable, that's joyful, and most importantly, combats that inflammation in PCOS.
+And it's not just a quick fix.

 You've been a nutritionist for how long now?
-About

-About five years, right?
-So
+About five years.